hdShang/arxiv-daily/docs/cs-LG/2025-05-20/papers/250518195v2-acoustic-and-machine-learning-methods-for-speech-based-suicide-risk-.md

 ---
 layout: default
-title: Acoustic and Machine Learning Methods for Speech-Based Suicide Risk Assessment: A Systematic Review
+title: "Acoustic and Machine Learning Methods for Speech-Based Suicide Risk Assessment: A Systematic Review"
 ---

 # Acoustic and Machine Learning Methods for Speech-Based Suicide Risk Assessment: A Systematic Review